alecrabbit/php-console-spinner/doc/api/settings.md

         stylePalette: null, // defaults to: new Rainbow()
         charPalette: null, // defaults to: new Snake() );

-// General settings (Changes have no effect after configuration creation)
+// Changes have no effect after configuration is created:

+// General settings
 $generalSettings =
     new GeneralSettings(
         runMethodOption: RunMethodOption::AUTO,
     );

-// Loop settings (Changes have no effect after configuration creation)
+// Loop settings
 $loopSettings =
     new LoopSettings(
         autoStartOption: AutoStartOption::AUTO,
         signalHandlingOption: SignalHandlingOption::AUTO,
     );

-// Signal handling settings (Changes have no effect after configuration creation)
+// Signal handling settings
 $onInterrupt =
     new SignalHandlerCreator(
         signal: SIGINT, // requires pcntl-ext